Moving to Cyprus?

 Moving to Cyprus

-Welcome to the European Union’s ‘outpost’ to the southeast!
+Welcome to the European Union’s ‘outpost’ in the southeast!
 Expats moving to the third largest island in the Mediterranean Sea are in for a real treat, at least as far as the location is concerned.
 The incredible weather and cultural heritage have definitely had their part in making moving to Cyprus so popular with expats.

-For all intents and purposes of this article series on the island, we will only focus on moving to Cyprus’s southern part, the Republic of Cyprus.
+For all intents and purposes of this article series on the island, we will only focus on moving to Cyprus’ southern part, the Republic of Cyprus.
 The same applies to the articles on living and working in Cyprus.

 Security Advice for Cyprus

 Generally speaking, Cyprus is a safe country with a low crime rate and a high safety rate.
 Nevertheless, you should always be aware and precautious of your surroundings and personal belongings.
 Unfortunately, driving standards in Cyprus are poor and driving can be dangerous.
 In 2015, there were 57 road deaths, so always remember to drive with caution.
 There is currently a heightened terrorist threat in much of Europe, including Cyprus, with tourist spots being potential targets.
 However, there is no need to panic but just to remain vigilant.

 Also, you should never try to cross the border between the two parts of the island at any other point than the few designated border crossings, for example in Nicosia at the Ledra Palace and Ledra Street checkpoints, and absolutely never take pictures of any official or military institutions or personnel.
 While signs to this effect exist, they might not be everywhere, and it is wisest not to take any photos when in doubt, or your move to Cyprus may take a rather unpleasant turn.